 Note: The cryptographic libraries RSA, EC and SHA-2 are delivery options.
 Therefore the TOE may come with free combinations of or without these libraries.
-In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security

-Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
+In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.